-- Overseeing the preparation and presentation of financial information on the company and the Group, and checking compliance with regulatory requirements, the due definition of the scope of consolidation and correct application of accounting principles. - Reporting to the Board of Directors on recommendations or comments it deems necessary on the application of accounting criteria, internal control systems and any other relevant matter, and in particular, to present recommendations or proposals to the Board of Directors to safeguard the integrity of such financial information. - Ensuring that the Board of Directors endeavours to present the financial statements in such a way that there are no grounds for limitations or qualifications by the company's Accounts Auditor. - Assessing any proposals made by senior managers regarding changes in accounting practices. - Liaising with the External Accounts Auditor to obtain information on issues related to the procedure for auditing financial statements, and on potential safeguards to adopt and pre-empt conflicts that may arise. - Reviewing the content of audits, limited review reports of interim financial statements and other required reports of statutory auditors prior to their issue in order to prevent qualifications.
+- a) Overseeing the preparation and presentation of financial information on the company and the Group, and checking compliance with regulatory requirements, the due definition of the scope of consolidation and correct application of accounting principles. - b) Examining the information on activities and results of the Company which is prepared and published periodically in accordance with the prevailing regulations relating to the securities market, seeking to ensure transparency and exactness in the information. - c) Reporting to the Board of Directors on recommendations or comments it deems necessary on the application of accounting criteria, internal control systems and any other relevant matter, and in particular, to present recommendations or proposals to the Board of Directors to safeguard the integrity of such financial information. - d) Informing the Board of Directors on the annual financial statements prior to their preparation, as well as on financial information which the Company must periodically disclose publicly. - e) Ensuring that the Board of Directors endeavours to present the financial statements in such a way that there are no grounds for limitations or qualifications by the company's Accounts Auditor. - f) Assessing any proposals made by senior managers regarding changes in accounting practices. - g) Liaising with the External Accounts Auditor to obtain information on issues related to the procedure for auditing financial statements, and on potential safeguards to adopt and pre-empt conflicts that may arise. - h) Reviewing the content of audits, limited review reports of interim financial statements and other required reports of statutory auditors prior to their issue in order to prevent qualifications.